Last updated on June 15th, 2021 at 09:09 am

 Just steps from the ocean, the 21 sites at the Atlantic Beach Campground are surrounded by white sand dunes.
 Both campgrounds have new bathrooms, about which campers rave.
 RVs up to 48 feet can be accommodated and offer 20 or 30 amp electric hook-up.

 Campsites go fast for peak times, so you need to plan ahead.
-You can book sites up to 11 months out at Reserve America.
+You can book sites up to 11 months in advance.